tomsasani/bxd_mutator_manuscript/README.md

 |__figure_generation.yaml               # YAML file containing all of the dependencies required to generate figures
 |__generate_figures.smk                 # main `snakemake` pipeline that generates main and supplementary figures
 ```
-## Usage for generating manuscript figures using precomputed data
+## Usage for generating manuscript figures

 All of the BXD singleton data (in addition to relevant third-party data) are included in the `data/` directory.
 The command-line instructions below will reproduce all of the main figures in the paper using these data.